 MBIO 670, 671, 672, Laboratory Rotations Rotation in three laboratories.
-Required for all first-year graduate students.
+Required of all first-year graduate students.
 W.H.
 Mothes

 MBIO 680a/EMD 680a, Advanced Topics in Tropical Parasitic Diseases An introductory topic-based course in modern parasitology.
 For each topic there is an introductory lecture followed by a journal club-like discussion session of relevant papers selected from the literature.
 The course provides an introduction to basic biological concepts of parasitic eukaryotes causing diseases in humans.
 Topics include strategies used by parasitic eukaryotes to establish infections in the host and approaches to disease control, through either chemotherapy, vaccines, or genomics.
 In addition, emphasis is placed on evaluating the quality and limitation of scientific publications and developing skills in scientific communication.
 Prerequisite: permission of the instructor.
-D. McMahon-Pratt
+D. McMahon-Pratt determinants mediating infection and pathogenesis, as well as strategies to prevent and treat diseases.
+Each week a lecture is given on the topic, followed by student presentations of seminal papers in the field.
+All participants are required to present a paper.
+E. Groisman